Heuchera Villosa vs Americana: What’s The Difference?

 In addition to its larger leaves, Heuchera villosa is also bigger.
 It can reach about 2 feet in height and width.
 The shape of the shrub is more spreading and globular.

 Because of the larger leaves and longer leaf petioles, the bush can partially fall apart in a storm.
-This is not a serious problem, though, as heucheras are able to quickly regain their shape.
+However, this is not a severe problem as heucheras can quickly regain shape.

 Heuchera americana has a more mounding growth habit.
 It usually does not exceed more than 1.5 feet in height and the same amount in width.
-Although some varieties may be slightly larger.
+However, some varieties may be slightly larger.

 Because of the shorter leaf petioles, the bush is denser.
 As a result, both during a storm and in winter, the bush is almost always solid.